 A: Because being on the Tour will probably encourage more pilots to travel to your event.

 Q: Are there any fees to clubs or pilots?

 A: Yes, for clubs.
-When you submit your F5J Tour event scores, for every pilot that has flown the minimum number of rounds you are also asked to include a $3.00/pilot fee (an online Paypal link will be provided).
-This fee will be used to cover end-of-season awards, other related expenses, and an annual contribution to the USA F5J World Championship team.
+When you submit your F5J Tour event scores, for every pilot that has flown the minimum number of rounds you are also asked to include a $4.00/pilot fee (a Paypal link will be provided to CDs).
+This fee will be used to purchase end-of-season awards, other related expenses, and an annual contribution to the USA F5J World Championship team.